 If you cannot get the proof you need, ask your worker to help you.
 If the local department of social services already has proof of the things that do not change, such as your social security number, you do not need to prove them again.
 Note: Listed are the most common documents used; the list is not complete.
-There are other documents that can be used
+There are other documents that can be used.

-WHAT YOU MAY BE ASKED TO PROVE SOME EXAMPLES OF HOW TO PROVE IT Who you are Photo ID, driver's license, U.S. passport Age of each applying Birth or baptismal certificate, hospital records, driver's license household member Where you live Current rent receipt, mortgage records, statement from nonrelative landlord Shelter Expenses Current rent receipt, current lease, mortgage records, property and school tax records, sewer and water bills, fuel bills, utility bills, telephone bills Social Security Numbers Social Security Card or proof that you have applied for social security numbers for everyone in your household who is applying for help.
+WHAT YOU MAY BE ASKED TO PROVE

+- Who you are SOME EXAMPLES OF HOW TO PROVE IT Photo ID, driver's license, U.S. passport - Age of each applying household member SOME EXAMPLES OF HOW TO PROVE IT Birth or baptismal certificate, hospital records, driver's license - Where you live SOME EXAMPLES OF HOW TO PROVE IT Current rent receipt, mortgage records, statement from nonrelative landlord - Shelter Expenses SOME EXAMPLES OF HOW TO PROVE IT Current rent receipt, current lease, mortgage records, property and school tax records, sewer and water bills, fuel bills, utility bills, telephone bills - Social Security Numbers SOME EXAMPLES OF HOW TO PROVE IT Social Security Card or proof that you have applied for social security numbers for everyone in your household who is applying for help.